webpack/webpack.js.org/content/api/module-methods.md

 require.resolve(dependency: String)
 ```

 Synchronously retrieve a module's ID.
 The compiler will ensure that the dependency is available in the output bundle.
-See [`module.id`](/api/module#module.id-commonjs) below.
+See [`module.id`](/api/module-variables#module-id-commonjs-) for more information.

 ``` javascript
 var id = require.resolve("dependency");